Enjoy Learning Latin with Second Form Latin

 How We’re Using Second Form Latin

-- Monday: We sit down at watch the DVD lecture for the current lesson.
+- Monday: We sit down to watch the DVD lecture for the current lesson.
 I elaborate on the explanations for my son as needed before he heads off to complete the first worksheet.

 - Tuesday – Thursday: He runs through a review of vocabulary cards from both First and Second Form Latin and completes the chants.
 The audio CD is an excellent resource for ensuring you have correct pronunciation!
 My son then completes one or two worksheets each day.